Ronald91/showcase-angular/README.md

 # ShowcaseAngular

 Angular 8 repo to be used in conjunction with a NestJs GraphQl backend repo that just shows a list of skills

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.1.

+# Prerequisites

+1. Make sure MongoDb is running with the `mongod` command in a terminal window
+2. Have the GraphQl backend running with npm start in a terminal window pointing to the directory of the showcase-graphql project

 ## Development server